bstaton1/yakima-RRS/README.md

-Of course, you can open the `yakima-RRS.Rproj` file in [RStudio Desktop](https://posit.co/download/rstudio-desktop/) and run the scripts for each analysis interactively to gain insights about the steps of the analysis.
+Of course, you can open the `yakima-RRS.Rproj` file in [RStudio Desktop](https://posit.co/download/rstudio-desktop/) and run the scripts in each of the subdirectories interactively to gain insights about how the code works.

 ## Dependencies